magento/devdocs/src/_includes/contributor/rewards.md

 Both DevDocs and MerchDocs have contribution programs for publicly recognizing and thanking contributors for their hard work and contributions to documentation.

 The top monthly contributors and new contributors are thanked on [Twitter](https://twitter.com/MagentoDevDocs) and in Slack ([DevDocs](https://magentocommeng.slack.com/archives/CAN932A3H) and [MerchDocs](https://magentocommeng.slack.com/archives/CJP33CEKY)) each month.
-The top quarterly contributor will also be recognized via these channels each quarter.
+The top quarterly contributor will also be recognized through these channels each quarter.

 Stay tuned for updates and improvements to the contributor programs for both DevDocs and MerchDocs.